-The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is downloaded.
+'' calls for an input point '' in block '' which is not configured.
+The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is compiled.
 PiCPro will detect an error if you attempt to define an input point at an output location.
 Ensure that discrete I/O points declared in software match the hardware declarations.

-9057 COMPILE: BLOCK I/O NOT OUTPUT , point ' calls for an output point ' ' in block ' ' which is not configured as an output
+9057 COMPILE: BLOCK I/O NOT OUTPUT

-The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is downloaded.
+'' calls for an output point '' in block '' which is not configured.
+The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is compiled.
 PiCPro will detect an error if you attempt to define an output point at an input location.
 Ensure that discrete I/O points declared in software match the hardware declarations.